amin-IT/Firetik/README.md

 and translates it to RouterOs script.
 I host the script at https://amin-firetik.000webhostapp.com/firehol/firehol.rsc.
 The output rsc file is synchronized from my personal computers via ftp which my vbscript updates regularly triggered by task scheduler.

-The script works like Malwarebytes Website Protection for your network but the list of malicious IPs is from Firehol_level1 which they update on a regular basis.
+The script works like Malwarebytes Website Protection for your network with Firehol_Level1's dynamic list of malicious IPs as your database.

 You can learn more about the list here: http://iplists.firehol.org/

 IMPLEMENTATION: